woocommerce/projects/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= My project images are blurry / distorted, how do I fix that? =

+It's possible that your theme is scaling images to fit their container by setting `width: 100%;`.
+If this is the case, and your project thumbnails are too small they will become distored / blurred as they are scaled up.
+To fix this change the project thumbnail size options in the Projects settings then regenerate your thumbnails using the [Regenerate Thumbnails plugin](http://wordpress.org/plugins/regenerate-thumbnails/).

+= How do I integrate projects into my theme? =

+If you run into layout issues on Projects pages then you will need to peruse one of two methods to make your theme compatible.
+You can read all about this in the [documentation](http://docs.woothemes.com/document/third-party-theme-compatibility/).

 = How do I contribute? =